reshinto/Basic_technologies_revision/system_design/key_characteristics_of_distributed_systems.md

     * ease of making updates or modifications
     * how simple the system is to operate
 * Early detection of faults can decrease or avoid system downtime
+## Fallacies
+- network is reliable
+- latency is 0
+- bandwidth is finite
+- topology doesn't change
+- network is secure
+- only 1 administrator
+- transport cost is 0